Studying at LUT: What will that cost me?

 At LUT, students rarely have to buy books.
 Most of the time, all study content is available through provided study materials and otherwise you can find most books in the LUT academic libraries.
-If you don’t have to pay a tuition fee, the only mandatory fees are the student union fee, which was € 74 for academic year 2021-2022, and the student healthcare services (FSHS) fee, which was € 35.80 per term, € 71.60 for the whole year in 2021.
+If you don’t have to pay a tuition fee, the only mandatory fees are the student union fee, which was € 74 for academic year, and the student healthcare services (FSHS) fee, which was € 35.80 per term, € 71.60 for the whole year.

 All students are entitled to a Frank card which will give you discounts in a lot of different shops.
 The digital frank card is free, you can also buy a physical card.

 If you are a citizen from the European Union (EU), the European Economic Area (EEA) or Switzerland, you will not be required to pay a tuition fee.
 If you’re from another country however, you do need to pay a tuition fee.